 Don’t – Forget to activate the conversion tracking tool

 Testing, reviewing and evaluating performance is one of the most important aspects of PPC and if you fail to do this you will not reap the rewards in your future PPC plans.
-The AdWords conversion tracking is a powerful tool in AdWords that lets you identify how well your ad campaign is generating leads, sales, downloads, email signups and other key actions for your business.
+The Google Ads conversion tracking is a powerful tool that lets you identify how well your ad campaign is generating leads, sales, downloads, email signups and other key actions for your business.

 The data recorded by conversion tracking allows you to identify which areas of your campaign are working and which are not, so you can optimise your bids, ad text and keywords accordingly.
 The whole process relies upon placing a ‘tag’ on your website and then watching conversion data roll into AdWords.
 It sounds easy enough, but it can be tricky to get this linked.
 Getting it right is something you really need to do, because the only thing worse than no conversion tracking is inaccurate conversation tracking.